Piedmont Judicial Circuit

 Cases in the Piedmont Judicial Circuit (Barrow & Jackson Counties) are assigned to the judges according to the defendant's last name.
 If multiple defendants are involved, assignment is according to the name closest to the beginning of the alphabet.

-Adoptions: Please e-mail a courtesy copy of the petition to your assigned Judge's assistant .
-Once your petition has been reviewed by the law clerk and the supporting documents provided, your adoption will be scheduled for a final hearing.
+Adoptions: Please e-mail a courtesy copy of the petition to your assigned Judge's staff attorney.
+Once your petition has been reviewed and the supporting documents provided, your adoption will be scheduled for a final hearing.

 Pro Se litigants: Once you have filed a case in with the clerk's office, you must notify your assigned Judge's assistant of your filing.